eclipse-che/che-docs/src/main/_docs/chedir-portable-workspaces/chedir-up-and-down.md

 {% include base.html %}
 In the first version of Chedir, each Chedir directory maps to a single Che server containing a single workspace.
 That workspace can have multiple projects and source repositories that are part of it.

-You can boot both a Che server and a worskpace (with its embedded runtimes) with a single command:
+You can boot both a Che server and a workspace (with its embedded runtimes) with a single command:
 ```shell
 docker run -it --rm -v /var/run/docker.sock:/var/run/docker.sock
                     -v <path>:/data